-B. Twenty-four Hour Reporting of Noncompliance
+B. Twenty-Four Hour Reporting of Noncompliance

 1. The permittee shall report any noncompliance which may endanger human health or the environment.
-The permittee is required to provide an oral report by directly speaking with an EPA staff person within 24 hours from the time the permittee becomes aware of the circumstances.
+The permittee is required to provide an oral report by directly speaking with the EPA and the White Mountain Apache Tribe Environmental Planning Office within 24 hours from the time the permittee becomes aware of noncompliance.
 If the permittee is unsuccessful in reaching a staff person, the permittee shall provide notification by 9 a.m. on the first business day following the noncompliance.
-The permittee shall notify EPA at the following telephone numbers:
+The permittee shall notify EPA and the White Mountain Apache Tribe Water Resources, Environmental Planning Office at the following telephone numbers:

-U.S. Environmental Protection Agency CWA Compliance Office (ENF-3-1) (415) 972-3577
+U.S. Environmental Protection Agency CWA Compliance Office (ENF 3-1) (415) 972-3577